clhenrick/instagram_api_fun/instagram-api-fun-notes.md

    - have map and photos next to each other?
    - add title, nave, footer, other elements...

+- look into hacking the Leaflet Tile Layer. [see this code on GitHub](https://github.com/Leaflet/Leaflet/blob/master/src/layer/tile/TileLayer.js#L75)

 ## Notes

 ### location/search